RhoDARTS: Differentiable Quantum Architecture Search with Density Matrix Simulations: Method

-where $S_E(t)$ is a scheduler function that interpolates from a minimum value $s_0$ to a positive, maximum value $s_1$ over time.
+In particular, we have $\mathrm{EntropySchedule}(\alpha,t) = S_E(t)\cdot \mathrm{NME}(\alpha)$, where $S_E(t)$ is a scheduler function that interpolates from a minimum value $s_0$ to a positive, maximum value $s_1$ over time.
 If $s_0$ is negative, the algorithm is driven to explore the full search space at the beginning of the search.
 Otherwise, the algorithm immediately penalizes high-entropy distributions.
 In our experiments, we used a sinusoidal interpolation that reached the max value after half of the total epochs,